rafaelmardojai/webfont-kit-generator/README.md

 </p>

 ## Translations
-Webfont Kit Generator is translated into several languages.
-If your language is missing or incomplete, please help to [translate Webfont Kit Generator in Transifex](https://www.transifex.com/rafaelmardojai/webfont-kit-generator/).
+Webfont Bundler is translated into several languages.
+If your language is missing or incomplete, please help to [translate Webfont Bundler in Transifex](https://www.transifex.com/rafaelmardojai/webfont-kit-generator/).

 ## Credits
 Developed by **[Rafael Mardojai CM](https://github.com/rafaelmardojai)** and [contributors](https://github.com/rafaelmardojai/WebfontKitGenerator/graphs/contributors).